-In a statement from Mr. Raza Khan, CEO of Al Najah Education, WhichSchoolAdvisor.com has learned that as a result of the company's newest investment in Horizon English School, students are privy to a host of new and improved facilities and amenities, including new specialist teaching spaces including a creative ‘STEAM’ zone to stimulate new ideas, innovation and invention; upgraded sporting facilities (including a raised playing area with a view of the iconic Dubai skyline); upgrades to the pool and new fitness facilities.
+Under the ownership of Al Najah, a range of new and improved facilities and amenities, including new specialist teaching spaces including a creative ‘STEAM’ zone to stimulate new ideas, innovation and invention; upgraded sporting facilities (including a raised playing area with a view of the iconic Dubai skyline); upgrades to the pool and new fitness facilities.
 Further improvements include new dining and auditorium spaces together with improved parking and new classrooms to accommodate the wait list.

 For the academic year 2018-19, Horizon English School received an Outstanding rating after three years at Very Good, a return to the rating it had held for the previous three years from 2012 to 2014.

 Overall, the DSIB Inspectors found the school Outstanding in almost every possible area, with room for improvement found only in Islamic Education, Arabic (both first and additional language) (rated Good or Acceptable) and for 'Curriculum Adaptation' (rated Very Good).
 Other than these points, the report is an impressive sea of 'Outstanding'.